Ability Centre, Carmondean, Livingston EH54 8PT

 Some ways the Advice Shop can help:

-We enjoy a good working relationship with our NHS, local authority and voluntary sector providers to ensure the delivery of the highest quality service to those in most need.
+WLDAS enjoy a good working relationship with the NHS, local authority and voluntary sector providers to ensure the delivery of the highest quality service to those in most need.

-They have a professional multi-skilled staff team to deliver our wide range of services which include:
+They have a professional multi-skilled staff team to deliver a wide range of services which include: